How To Grow Lily Of The Valley For Sweet-Smelling Spring Blooms That Thrive In Shade

-- Botanical name - Convallaria majalis
+Botanical name: Convallaria majalis

-- Height - 6-12 inches (15-30 cm)
+Height: 6-12 inches (15-30 cm)

-- Spread - 6-12 inches (15-30 cm)
+Spread: 6-12 inches (15-30 cm)

-- When to plant - Fall
+When to plant: Fall

-Lily of the Valley Info
+Lily of the Valley Care

-The stems of lily of the valley plants are covered with tiny white, nodding bell-shaped flowers that have a sweet perfume and medium-bright green leaves that are lance-shaped, 4 to 8 inches (10 to 20 cm) high and 3 to 5 inches (7.5 to12.5 cm) wide.
+The stems of lily of the valley plants are covered with tiny white, nodding bell-shaped flowers that have a sweet perfume and medium-bright green leaves that are lance-shaped, 4 to 8 inches (10 to 20 cm) high and 3 to 5 inches (7.5 to 12.5 cm) wide.

 When to Plant Lily of the Valley

-Lily of the valley flowers (Convallaria majalis) are most commonly planted in the fall.
+Lily of the valley flowers are most commonly planted in the fall.
 At this time, prolonged periods of cool weather allow for the development of a robust root system.
 A proper period of dormancy throughout winter will also be necessary in helping to ensure that new plantings are able to get a quick start the following spring.

 Where to Plant Lily of the Valley

-Though lily of the valley is generally considered to be quite adaptable, the plant does have some specific considerations.
-Among these is its ability to spread throughout the garden, sometimes becoming invasive.
 Planting lily of the valley should be done with care, as the manner in which it is able to multiply can become quite problematic.
-It is for this reason that experienced growers often choose to grow the plant in containers, rather than in the ground.
+It is for this reason that experienced growers often choose to grow lily of the valley in containers, rather than in the ground.

 Before adding lily of the valley to the garden, check with you local agricultural extension to make certain that there are no rules or regulations regarding its growth.